scoin/phase_0_unit_1/week_2/1_Chrome_Dev_Tools/my_reflection.md

 All concepts were really solidified.
 Being able to edit and save source files was a big "aha" moment - I really thought chrome web tools was just for debugging.
 Turns out it's a full on editor!

+I genuinely enjoyed the instruction and the challenge.
+I did not struggle in the least, not due to my own skill but simply because the codeschool demonstration covered all of it very plainly.

 I did not find nor need any additional resources.
 The codeschool demonstrations were great.

 Here is my codeschool score